p-i-z/Diffeology-Archives/Papers/2007-Moment-Maps-Memoir/README.md

 ## Files in this Directory

-*   `TMMID.tex`: The original LaTeX source file for the memoir.
+*   `TMMID.tex` The original LaTeX source file for the memoir.
-*   `fig-corner-orbifold.pdf` Corner Orbifold pdf file.
-*   `fig-cone-orbifold.pdf` Cone Orbifold pdf file.
+*   `/Figures/` Contains the figures for the paper.